 Saying to the other party or even friends and family that you did not sustain any injuries or that you don’t need medical treatment could result in a denial of compensation.
 It is best to immediately see a doctor, even if you think you are unharmed.

 Even if the settlement fits your needs like a glove, don’t make any decisions before talking it out with your attorney.
 Your injury attorney will make sure you walk away with the compensation you deserve.

+We hope that this list of what not to do after a car accident can help you if you ever do get into a car accident.
 If you or a loved one have been injured as a result of a car accident, you are urged to contact the law offices of Wilson Kehoe Winingham.
 Our Indianapolis car accident lawyers can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 The free WKW auto accident app is one of those things you don’t think you will ever need—until you do.
 And when you do, you’ll…

 A car accident can be traumatic, both mentally and physically.
 Healing can be a long process, but the sooner you start, the quicker you will…